TimSchopf/KeyphraseVectorizers/README.md

 Furthermore, we avoid to get keyphrases that are slightly off-key like "labeled training", "signal supervised" or "keywords quickly".

+For more tips on how to use the KeyphraseVectorizers together with KeyBERT, visit [this guide](https://maartengr.github.io/KeyBERT/guides/countvectorizer.html#keyphrasevectorizers "KeyBERT rCountVectorizer Guide").

 <a name="#topic-modeling-with-bertopic-and-keyphrasevectorizers"/></a>

 ### Topic modeling with [BERTopic](https://github.com/MaartenGr/BERTopic "BERTopic repository") and KeyphraseVectorizers